-Alternatively, improperly maintained or improperly manufactured parts may place more liability for the accident at the feet of the driver’s trucking company or the truck’s manufacturer, respectively.
-A knowledgeable attorney in Fort Worth with experience in these claims may be able to find evidence of these violations to prove negligence in court.
+Alternatively, improperly maintained or improperly manufactured parts may place more liability for the collision at the feet of the driver’s employing company or the vehicle’s manufacturer, respectively.
+A knowledgeable attorney in Fort Worth with experience in big rig accident claims may be able to find evidence of these violations to prove negligence in court.

-When is the Deadline to File a Truck Accident Claim in Fort Worth?
+When is the Deadline to File an 18-Wheeler Accident Claim?

-All truck accident claims for compensation are subject to the State’s statute of limitations.
+All claims like this for compensation are subject to the State’s statute of limitations.
 Texas Civil Practice and Remedies Code §16.003 gives injured parties only two years after the date of the collision to demand payments for their losses.
 This applies whether a plaintiff is seeking payments through an insurance settlement or though a full trial in civil court.
 If the claim is not filed within the deadline, the injured party may be ineligible to recover compensation for damages.
-A knowledgeable Fort Worth truck accident attorney could help to ensure that plaintiffs meet this strict time limit.
+An 18-wheeler crash attorney in Fort Worth could help to ensure that Forth Worth plaintiffs meet this strict time limit.

-Injuries from truck accidents could be devastating, leading to paralysis, permanent disfiguration, burns, broken bones, severe head trauma road rash, and more.
+Injuries from trucking crashes could be devastating, leading to paralysis, permanent disfigurement, burns, broken bones, severe head trauma road rash, and more.
 Injured individuals have a right to seek compensation for damages such as pain and suffering medical bills, lost wages, lost earning capacity, and more.

-If you are injured in a truck accident, there is hope.
+If you are injured in a rig wreck, there is hope.
 By working with an experienced Fort Worth truck accident lawyer, you may be able to seek compensation from the parties responsible for your injuries.
 Speak to a seasoned attorney today to begin your journey toward the compensation you deserve.